bschulte/phaser-electron-typescript/README.md

 # Electron-Phaser

-An starter project for PhaserJS and Electron. :)
+An starter project for PhaserJS and Electron (and Typescript!). :)
+Small edits made from this repo: https://github.com/kitanata/Electron-Phaser

 # Getting Started